 Things have been changing up over the past year with the prices fluctuating, foreign investor groups buying Dutch homes in bulk, and lots of questions about the Dutch government’s policy changes for sustainable living.
 If you’ve been having a hard time navigating all of this information, don’t worry.
 Whether you’re in college debt, a freelancer, or just someone who just has a lot of money to spend, this article will supply you with loads of relevant information on the housing market in the Netherlands in 2020 (and hopefully, some entertaining bits as well).

-Before getting started, a little side note for more information about getting a mortgage in the Netherlands in 2020: You can also find out more about how to rent or buy a house in the Netherlands, how to get a mortgage in the Netherlands, and last but not least how to get a mortgage as a student or a freelancer!
+Before getting started, a little side note for more information about getting a mortgage in the Netherlands in 2020: you can also find out more about how to rent or buy a house in the Netherlands, how to get a mortgage in the Netherlands, and last but not least how to get a mortgage as a student or a freelancer.

 So if you have been thinking of getting off the rental bandwagon and becoming a proud homeowner, then read on.
-First, let’s start with the capital:
+First, let’s start with the capital.

-Are house prices dropping, or rising?
+Are house prices in Amsterdam dropping, or rising?

 For the homeowners looking to sell, this might be the perfect time for you to put your house on the market.